 The buccal to lingual distance should be at least 9 millimeters, with the lingual buccal thickness from the screw hole a minimum of 3 millimeters.

-In addition, the vertical dimension of occlusion (VDO) must not be opened arbitrarily.
+Additionally, the vertical dimension of occlusion (VDO) should not be opened arbitrarily.
 The VDO must be evaluated to ensure unnecessary forces are not placed on the jaw.

 The Properties of Composite